 - If you regularly use online transfers, direct debits, or other automated payments.

-How Can You Get Your Statement?
+Which bank is Ptyes?How Can You Get Your Statement?

 Getting your bank statement is a simple process, whether you prefer digital or physical copies.
-Most banks offer multiple convenient ways to open this important document.
+Most banks offer multiple convenient ways to access this important document.
 Knowing these options means you can always get the information you need, when you need it.

 Through Online Banking Portals